NinerBull/tRP3_RPNameInQuests/README.md

 ## About
-This is an _unofficial_ module for [Total RP 3](https://github.com/Total-RP/Total-RP-3) that enhances questing immersion by putting your TRP3 IC name into Quest Text!
+This is an _unofficial_ module for [Total RP 3](https://github.com/Total-RP/Total-RP-3) that enhances questing immersion by putting your TRP3 IC Name into Quest Text!

 ## Features